Federated Unlearning: How to Efficiently Erase a Client in FL?: Unlearning a Client

-To avoid learning an arbitrary model, we perform early stopping if the validation accuracy drops below a predetermined threshold $\tau$ (which is treated as a hyperparameter).
-Algorithm~\ref{alg:PGA} describes the unlearning procedure, and a schematic is included in the appendix.
+where $\nabla F_i(\vect{w;b})$ is the gradient of $F_i$ with respect to $\vect{w}$ computed on a batch $b$.
+To avoid learning an arbitrary model, we perform early stopping if the $\ell_2$-distance of the target client $\vect{w}^{T-1}_i$ to the unlearned model $\vect{w}^{u}_i$ is smaller than a predetermined threshold $\tau$ (which is treated as a hyperparameter).
+Algorithm~\ref{alg:PGA} describes the local unlearning procedure, and Appendix 1 provides a schematic.

-After client $i$ performs unlearning, it is possible that the resulting model has a poor performance on the other clients' data distribution.
-To remedy this, we propose to \textit{improve} the unlearned model by performing a few rounds of FL training.
-In particular, the server starts with the unlearned model $\vect{w}^u_i$, and performs a few rounds of FL training (without the participation of the target client $i$).
-Interestingly, we demonstrate empirically in Sec.~\ref{sec:exp} that performing \textit{just one round} of FL post-training on the unlearned model $\vect{w}^u_i$ is sufficient in practice.
+\textbf{FL post-training.} To improve the performance of the locally unlearned model on the data of the retained clients, the server and the retained clients perform a few rounds of FL training starting with the unlearned model $\vect{w}^u_i$.
+The detailed steps are described in Algorithm~\ref{alg:PGA}.
+Interestingly, we demonstrate empirically in Section~\ref{sec:exp} that performing \textit{very few rounds} of FL post-training on the unlearned model $\vect{w}^u_i$ gives good performance in practice.